Golden Goose (company)

-Golden Goose (GG) is an Italian luxury fashion company specialized in footwear and apparel headquartered in Milan, Italy.
-Founded in 2000 in Marghera near Venice, the brand is best known for its handcrafted sneakers with a distinctive distressed, vintage look.
+Golden Goose (GG) is an Italian luxury fashion company specialized in footwear and apparel headquartered in Milan, Italy, by fashion designers Gallo and Rinaldo Founded in 2000 in Marghera near Venice, the brand is best known for its handcrafted sneakers with a distinctive distressed, vintage look.
 Its most recognizable model, the Super-Star, introduced in 2007, features a stylized star logo with one point deliberately shortened or obscured, reflecting the company's imperfect aesthetic.

 History

 Golden Goose was founded in 2000 in the industrial district of Marghera near Venice.
 The brand initially focused on producing high fashion sneakers distinguished by handcrafted details and a deliberately worn appearance.

 In 2007, Golden Goose introduced its Super-Star sneaker model, featuring the iconic star logo with one point intentionally reduced in length or partly concealed, which became a symbol of the brand.

 In 2021, Golden Goose moved its corporate headquarters to Milan, Italy, while maintaining a creative and cultural presence in its original Marghera location through the opening of HAUS Marghera, an immersive space dedicated to craftsmanship and community.

 The company reported approximately €500 million in annual sales in 2023, with footwear representing around 90% of total revenue.

 Golden Goose planned an initial public offering (IPO) in June 2024, which was subsequently delayed due to market conditions.